Logo

 What Is a Trading Simulator?

-One popular risk-management guideline you may hear about is the 3 5 7 rule in stocks.
-In practice, it’s a simple framework built around three percentage thresholds—often used as a way to predefine exits (for example, cutting losses within a small range like 3% to 5% and taking profits around a higher threshold such as 7%).
-Exact definitions vary by trader, but the point is the same: set rules in advance, then measure how well they work.
-A simulator is a good place to trial any version of the rule and see how it performs across different market conditions.
+One risk-management guideline you may hear about is the “3 5 7 rule” for stocks.
+In many descriptions, it refers to using three percentage thresholds to define behavior—for example, cutting losses within a lower band (often around 3%–5%) and targeting a higher gain level (often around 7%).
+Exact interpretations differ by trader, but the general idea is the same: decide rules in advance and evaluate how consistently they perform.
+A simulator is an appropriate place to compare variations of such rules across different market conditions.

 The Best Trading Platforms That Let You Simulate Trading